Pacific Law and Culture Conference

 Paper abstracts will be reviewed on a rolling basis, so early submission of abstracts is encouraged.

-In addition to paper presentations, there will also be a mooting competition between participating law schools.
-More information on this will be provided directly to participating law schools.
+In addition to paper presentations, there will also be a student mooting competition between eight of the participating law schools.
+The law schools participating in the moot competition are University of Fiji, University of the South Pacific (Emalus campus), University of the South Pacific (Laucala campus), University of Auckland, University of Waikato, Victoria University of Wellington, University of Canterbury and University of Otago.
+More information on the moot competition will be provided directly to participating law schools.

 |4 May 2018||Final date for confirmation of abstract acceptance|